nicoewok/nihonC/doc.md

 **{** and **}** have been changed to the Japanese **「** and **」**

 ### For loops
-The syntax of for loops have changed:
+The syntax of for-loops have changed:
 ```C
 [type] [lower bound] から [upper bound] まで [variable name]
 ```